NJSPE Bylaws Proposed for Board Action on April 16, 2007

 Section 2.
 Order of Business

-All meetings and related matters of NJSPE shall be conducted in accordance with the latest version of Roberts Rules Revisedunless provisions of these Bylaws supersede same.
+All meetings and related matters of NJSPE shall be conducted in accordance with the latest version of Roberts Rules Revised unless provisions of these Bylaws supercede same.

 Section 1.
 Proposing Amendments

 Amendments to these Bylaws may be proposed by: (a) a majority vote of the Board: (b) any organized Chapter or Interest Group with a minimum of 25 members; or (c) a petition signed by not less than fifteen percent (15 %) of the voting members in good standing.

 Section 2.
 Methods for Deciding Proposed Amendments

 The Board shall by resolution either (1) call a meeting of the Delegates to act on such proposed amendments, or (2) submit such proposed amendments to a vote of the entire membership.

 Section 3.
 Notification to Chapters and Interest Group